Matthew Ridge: Rugby league career

 Ridge spent the 1997 Super League season as captain of the Warriors, though injuries kept him to just 9 games.
-He also captained New Zealand in a Super League test match against Australia in 1997.

 In 1998 he wrote an autobiography with Angus Gillies, Take No Prisoners, published by Hodder Moa Beckett.
-He continued as captain of the Warriors in the 1998 NRL season and the first half of the Warriors' 1999 season.
+He continued as captain of the Warriors in the 1998 NRL season and he captained New Zealand, kicking 3 goals in their victory over Australia in the 1998 ANZAC Test.
+Ridge retained the Warriors' captaincy for the first half of their 1999 season.
 However, in the 1999 season he was sent off and suspended three times, missing twelve weeks, and he retired after the season.

 In total he scored 238 points in 37 first grade games for the New Zealand Warriors between 1997 and his retirement in 1999 (8 tries, 103 goals).
 At the time of his retirement he was the all-time top scorer in international matches for the New Zealand national rugby league team with 168 points (6 tries, 71 goals) from 25 test appearances.